mrdubr/kind_with_controller/README.md

 # kind_with_controller

-A working example of a k8s cluster running in a docker container and another container controlling the k8s cluster.
+A working example of a k8s cluster running in a docker container and another container controlling it via its control plane.

 ## kind container:
 - Sets up a Kubernetes cluster